Typhoon Nanmadol (2022)

-Typhoon Nanmadol, known in the Philippines as Super Typhoon Josie, was a powerful tropical cyclone that impacted Japan.
-The fourteenth named storm, seventh typhoon, and second super typhoon of the 2022 Pacific typhoon season, Nanmadol originated from a disturbance to the east of Iwo Jima which the Joint Typhoon Warning Center (JTWC) designated as a tropical depression on September 12.
+Typhoon Nanmadol, known in the Philippines as Super Typhoon Josie, was a powerful tropical cyclone that impacted Japan in mid-September 2022.
+The fourteenth named storm, seventh typhoon, and second super typhoon of the 2022 Pacific typhoon season and the most intense tropical cyclone worldwide in 2022, Nanmadol originated from a disturbance to the east of Iwo Jima which the Joint Typhoon Warning Center (JTWC) designated as a tropical depression on September 12.
 Later that same day, upon attaining tropical storm strength, it was named Nanmadol by the Japan Meteorological Agency (JMA).

 The storm gradually became better organized, with its sustained winds reaching typhoon strength two days later.
 It then underwent rapid intensification, with its wind speed increasing by 25 kn.
 Nanmadol peaked with winds of 105 kn and a central pressure of 910 mbar on September 17, and also briefly entered the Philippine Area of Responsibility, where it received the name Josie.
 Following peak intensity, the storm began an eyewall replacement cycle and tracked north towards Japan, where it made landfall on Southern Kyushu on September 18.
 Later, Nanmadol became a severe tropical storm on September 19, before transitioning into an extratropical low early the next day.

 In preparation for the storm, more than half a million people were evacuated in Japan, a rare "special warning" was issued for Kagoshima by the JMA.
 In Kagoshima, 8,000 fled their homes, with another 12,000 in evacuation shelters.
 In South Korea, 7,000 households also experienced power outages.
 Four deaths were attributed to Nanmadol, all in Japan, and more than 115 people were injured, with most just being minor injuries.
+Damage was estimated to be $2 billion (2022 USD).

+The name Nanmadol was contributed by Micronesia and refers to the Nan Madol archaeological site on Pohnpei.